Instructor: Tim Chumley

 Resources

-• Here is a LaTeX template file for writing homework solutions and its pdf output.
+- Here is a LaTeX template file for writing nicely formatted documents, along with its pdf output.

-• Principles of Mathematical Analysis by Walter Rudin.
-A classic textbook that is a bit too terse for a first analysis course but worth reading if you’re really excited about analysis.
+- Principles of Mathematical Analysis by Walter Rudin.
+A classic textbook that is a bit terse for a first analysis course but worth reading if you really like the material and have a lot of coursework under your belt.
 It’s filled with great, challenging exercises.